stormasm/python-examples/pandas/Readme.md

 This shows what the data looks like in a dataframe coming out of the test files

+##### removecruft.py

+This removes the percentage sign % from profitmargin and operatingmargin as well as the T, B, M from mcap, revenue, and grossprofit.

 ##### selectbuild.py

 This is the file that processes the dicts and dataframes and generates